 1. Physics/Accounts/Sociology/Environmental Sciences

-4. Music/Art/Physical Education/Mathematics
+4. Music/Art/Physical Education

 In addition to English (which is a compulsory subject), each student is expected to opt for four electives, choosing not more than one from each set of the grid above.
-Keeping in mind the deeper involvement of children in various other events/activities of the school, we strongly recommend that one of the electives chosen must be from the cluster of Physical Education/Art/Indian Music (Hindustani).

 Under Indian Music (Hindustani), both Vocal and Instrumental (Tabla) options are available.
+However, a minimum of 3 students must opt for an elective for it to be offered.

 Residential Programme at The Valley School